-This heater is safe around children and pets.
-It starts and stops without the excessive popping or pinging common to other baseboard heaters.
+Safe around children and pets.
+It starts and stops without the excessive popping or pinging common to other models.
 The fanless heat warms the room evenly and comfortably.
 It won’t circulate dust and allergens.

 The controls, which are hidden on the bottom, may sometimes stick and be hard to turn.

-Uses convection to circulate air.
-Simple installation.
-Quiet operation.
-Steel sheathed heating element and steel construction ensure the baseboard heater is built to last.
+Uses convection to circulate warm air.
+Offers a simple installation and quiet operation.
+Steel sheathed heating element and steel construction ensure that this model is built to last.

 Requires a thermostat, which is not included.

-With two heat settings and a built-in thermostat, this little heater is a reliable option for small rooms.
-Heats quickly on either heat settings and can complement an insufficient central heating system.
+With 2 heat settings and a built-in thermostat, this small model is a reliable option for smaller rooms.
+Heats quickly on both heat settings and can complement an insufficient central heating system.

 Some customers were underwhelmed by this unit's output.

 Though common in older homes, most new homes do not use baseboard heaters for heating.
 Modern apartments usually don’t have baseboard heaters either.
-If you’re replacing a baseboard heater in an older home, that’s one thing.
-But why would you install baseboard heaters in a new apartment or house?
+Replacing a baseboard heater in an older home is one thing, but why would you install baseboard heaters in a new apartment or house?

-The answer is zone heating.
-Zone heating is using small heaters for the purpose of heating a particular room or area of the house, called a zone.
+The answer is zone heating, which uses small heaters for the purpose of heating a particular room or area of the house, called a zone.
 Whereas central heating systems cover the entire house, a zone heater restricts the heat to a small area.
 This allows you to lower the thermostat for the rest of the house while still remaining comfortable in the den or living room where you and your family spend the majority of your time.
 The result will be a noticeable reduction in your heating bill.